 5. Understand the trade-off between points and interest rate

 You’ve figured out what affordable means for you.
 You’ve reviewed your credit and the kind of mortgage and down payment that best fits your situation.
 Now is the time to start shopping seriously for a loan.
-The work you do here could save you thousands of dollars over the life of your mortgage.
+The work you do here could save you over the life of your mortgage.

 Reference: The CFPB Home Loan Toolkit